AtlassianPS/ConfluencePS/docs/en-US/New-Page.md

 ### -SpaceKey
 Key of the space where the new page should exist.
-Only needed if you don't utilize ParentID.
+Only needed if you don't specify a parent page.

 ```yaml
 Type: String